xinyanw409/astrolabe/docs/SPEC.md

-Arachne Specification
+Astrolabe Specification
 # Overview
-Arachne is a framework for data protection.
+Astrolabe is a framework for data protection.
 It provides an abstraction designed for data protection.
-Arachne abstracts the different objects to be backed up as *Protected Entities*.
+Astrolabe abstracts the different objects to be backed up as *Protected Entities*.
 All Protected Entities implement the same basic API.
 Examples of Protected Entites (PEs) include:
 * Virtual disks